Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 • Continuous follow-up and feedback loops

-• Behavioral change measurement
+• Behavioural change measurement

 • Alignment with business goals and performance expectations